 Margo asked me if she could hop up onto the kitchen counter.
 I wasn’t really feeling well and didn’t have much patience.
 I told her “No“.
 The sandwhich press was on, cooking our lunch, right next to where she wanted to sit.
-There were things she could knock over, I thought she might fall, etc. But, she kept nagging me and wouldn’t tell me why she wanted to sit up there.
+There were things she could knock over, I thought she might fall, etc. When you have children you become hyper-aware of potential dangers all around that you never really noticed before; there are so many when you really start to see them.
+And of course, all parents are naturally very protective, so I was totally averse to allowing her to do what she had asked.
+I even had a friend who had recently had to go to Medical City Kids Orthopedics with her child who had fallen after doing the exact same, and broken their leg, so I was well aware of the risks associated with it.
+But, she kept nagging me and wouldn’t tell me why she wanted to sit up there.
 I was too tired to argue, so I told her to go grab the stool and do it herself.
 She skipped away and came back with the stool and climbed up onto the counter.

 I had my back turned, making lunch, in my sick-ish middle of the day can’t-wait-for-naptime daze, when all of a sudden, from behind my back, I heard a yelp and then crying.
 I rolled my eyes… just as I suspected, Margo had touched the sandwhich press and had burned her little finger.
 She cried and cried and cried for at least 2 or 3 minutes.
 I just stood next to her and smoothed her hair, without interrupting her crying.
 When she finished crying, I asked if she wanted to run it under cold water.
 She said, “Yes.”